 Some of the protective measures we’d like the city to consider include freezing property tax assessments, enacting a moratorium on nuisance complaints, and committing to improving and maintaining public infrastructure such as the replacement of the Chicago Avenue and Division Street Bridges.

-We’d also like to see increased public transportation options in the area such as the CTA's #8 Halsted Street and #66 Chicago Avenue Buses providing twenty-four-hour service.
+We’d also like to see increased public transportation options in the area such as the Halsted Street and Chicago Avenue CTA Buses providing twenty-four-hour service.

 Companies operating near the casino site include WaterSaver Faucets, Guardian Systems, Prairie Materials, Bigane Paving, Ogden Avenue Materials, mHUB, MxD, Waste Management, and the forthcoming Pilot Plant at Mars Wrigley.